databasedav/jonmo/README.md

 //!
 2. **Declarative UI with `JonmoBuilder`**: The entire UI tree is defined up-front in a clean,
 //!    declarative style.
 //!
 //!
-3. **The `LazyEntity` Pattern**: entities (like buttons and text) can refer to the
+3. **The `LazyEntity` Pattern**: entities (like buttons and text) can refer to the state-holding
-//!    state-holding entity *before* it has been spawned, solving a common ordering problem in UI
+//!    entity *before* it has been spawned, solving a common ordering problem in UI construction.
-//!    construction.
 //!
 //!
 4. **Reactivity with `component_signal`**: A signal is created that reads the state component.
 //!
 Its output is then used to reactively update other components, like the `Text` for the